 In order for customers to find your products on Amazon, you need to include relevant keywords throughout your listings.
 You also need to be sure that customers are actually searching for those specific keywords.
 Keyword Scout allows you to instantly discover relevant, high-volume keywords to include in your listing and to target in your PPC campaigns.

-Simply enter a broad keyword into Keyword Scout, and the tool does the work for you.
+Simply enter a broad keyword into Keyword Scout, set your advanced filters, and the tool does the work for you.
 You’ll see relevant results to help you understand what consumers are searching for on Amazon, and how often.

 You can take your search one step further: see the keywords your competitor’s ASINs are ranking for by copy-pasting their product ASINs into Keyword Scout.
 With this information, you can find the keywords your competitors are spending money on, discover which ones you could be ranking for, and learn to target them better.